hotmobmobile/hotmob-android-sdk/README.md

 HotmobManager.start(this);
 HotmobManager.setDebug(true);
 ```

+3.)
+Apply Activity Handling and Fragment Handling (if the app is a fragment-based application) into all Activities and Fragments.
+Please refer to [Getting Started](https://github.com/hotmobmobile/hotmob-android-sdk/wiki/Getting-Started#integrate-hotmob-android-sdk-in-activity-based-application) for details.

 > You can try to implement following code to confirm `HotmobSDK`  is functional in your project.
 ``` java
 // Add to `onCreate` at Launcher activity in your project